-During the tenth grade year, students in our Chai School program take part in special study with the clergy as preparation for Confirmation – a ceremony in which they celebrate the public affirmation of their Judaism.
+During the tenth grade year, students in our religious school program take part in special study with the clergy as preparation for Confirmation – a ceremony in which they celebrate the public affirmation of their Judaism.
 The ceremony is celebrated at United Hebrew on the Friday evening prior to Shavuot – the festival that marks the receiving of the Torah by Moses at Sinai.

 Every Friday evening at services, we ask for names of those who are ill and offer a misheberach – prayer for healing.
 The clergy are available to call or visit the sick.

 Please call the office at 314-469-0700 or e-mail Esther Olson whenever you know of someone’s illness or if you or a family member needs assistance.

 A wedding symbolizes the greatest hopes, dreams and aspirations for a couple.
 We at United Hebrew are always honored to be a part of such an important event.
 Whether the wedding is for two Jews, a Jew and a non-Jew, heterosexual or same-gendered couples, the clergy of United Hebrew looks forward to guiding you through the process from the moment of engagement through the breaking of the glass.
 Seeking to form sacred relationships with those intending to marry, we can counsel you on every aspect of your preparations for the wedding and life beyond.
 We work with each couple to ensure that their marriage is as wonderful as the ceremony itself.
 Please contact Esther Olson for information.

 As part of the wedding celebration, the couple may be honored at a Shabbat service prior to the marriage ceremony with a special blessing.
 This can be done on a Friday evening with a blessing before the Ark or a Saturday morning, with an Aliyah to the Torah and a special blessing.
 Please contact Esther Olson for more information.